 مَّا أَفَاءَ اللَّهُ عَلَىٰ رَسُولِهِ مِنْ أَهْلِ الْقُرَىٰ فَلِلَّهِ وَلِلرَّسُولِ وَلِذِي الْقُرْبَىٰ وَالْيَتَامَىٰ وَالْمَسَاكِينِ وَابْنِ السَّبِيلِ كَيْ لَا يَكُونَ دُولَةً بَيْنَ الْأَغْنِيَاءِ مِنكُمْ وَمَا آتَاكُمُ الرَّسُولُ فَخُذُوهُ وَمَا نَهَاكُمْ عَنْهُ فَانتَهُوا وَاتَّقُوا اللَّهَ إِنَّ اللَّهَ شَدِيدُ الْعِقَابِ

 “When the Prophet (SAW) gives you something, take it and when he refrains you from anything, keep yourselves away from it.”
 (Surah Al-Hashr 59:7)

-Due to the absence of an Islamic State (Khilafah), most of the Muslims considered that democracy is good in the corrival of dictatorship.
+Due to the absence of an Islamic State (Khilafah), most Muslims considered that democracy is good in the corrival of dictatorship.
 So Muslims adopted the democratic system to avoid dictatorship.
 And democracy became a standard of politics and government.
 Muslims didn’t understand that a democratic system can never replace the Islamic State (Khilafah).